 Discover How to Get to Heron Island

-Heron Island Map and Directions
+Heron Island Location and Access

 Set 72kms off the coast of Queensland, Australia, Heron Island boasts accommodation in a stunning location: a natural coral cay surrounded by 24 hectares of coral reef at the southern end of the Great Barrier Reef.
 Heron Island is famous around the world for its’ spectacular coral reef, extraordinary variety of aquatic life, nesting turtles, migrating whales and as a breeding sanctuary for an abundance of bird life.
 At Heron Island you are very much a guest of the natural environment.